Top of the page

-Aortic valve stenosis is a type of congenital heart defect.
-Congenital heart defects are heart problems a baby is born with.
+Aortic valve stenosis is a type of congenital heart disease.
+Congenital heart disease refers to heart problems a baby is born with.
 These heart problems are usually diagnosed at or before birth.

-A baby with aortic valve stenosis may also have other heart defects.
+A baby with aortic valve stenosis may also have other heart problems.

 Your baby may need special care, such as being in the neonatal intensive care unit (NICU).
 This may be scary for you.
 The hospital staff understands this.
 They will explain what happens and will answer your questions.